-- Remember to use positive language with vour child - Only apply emollient yourself when you are feeling positive, if you are applying emollient when you are fed up, angry or tired (it is normal to feel this way!) even without a word being spoken, your child will know how you feel by how you touch and respond to them - Remember when your child is scratching you can help relieve their itching, minimise damage to their skin and help their skin heal by applying emollient, even when the skin is scratched red and raw - It is important to put the emollient in smaller containers so it can be available for wherever your child is/are i.e. bedroom, bathroom, kitchen, schoolbag, office desk.
-If emollient is in one room you or your child are less likely to apply when needed.
+- Remember to think in a positive manner and use positive language - Only apply emollient when you are feeling positive, if you are applying emollient when you are fed up, angry or tired (it is normal to feel this way!) it can make you feel resentful and negative about management that is effective for eczema - Remember when you are scratching you can help relieve the itching, minimise damage to the skin and help the skin heal by applying emollient, even when the skin is scratched red and raw - It is important to put the emollient in smaller containers so it can be available for wherever you are i.e. bedroom, bathroom, kitchen, and office desk.
+If emollient is in one room you are less likely to apply when needed.
 If in smaller containers this will make heavier emollients such as emulsifying ointment easier to apply (softens with warmth) and decreases contamination of bacteria from fingers and skin - When the skin is in good condition try to decrease your management so it is easy to increase when eczema flares